InterCommunity Health Network CCO Metrics

 • Use only an OHA-certified/qualified health care interpreter or a provider who has passed a language proficiency test in order to qualify for the CCO metric.
 (See Oregon Revised Statute 413.558).
 Interpreters can be clinic staff who are certified through OHA or who passed a language proficiency test, or through a contracted interpretation vendor who is also certified through OHA.

-• Take advantage of no-cost interpreters for IHN-CCO eligible members (see the Provider Manual for more information).
+• Take advantage of no-cost interpreters for IHN-CCO eligible members (see the Provider Manual (English) for more information).

 • Ask patient their preferred spoken language and record this in their permanent record and document through the Provider Portal